2 Plus 1: 1976–1979: Artistic development

 The group scored another hit with the song "Odpłyniesz wielkim autem", which they recorded in English and released as a single in Germany.
 Their next project was a suite in honor of Zbigniew Cybulski, a famous Polish actor who had died in the late 1960s.
 The musical spectacle, showcasing a more sophisticated sound than the group's previous efforts, premiered in Opole in 1976 and received significant praise.
 Andrzej Krzysztofik left the group and was replaced by Cezary Szlązak, forming what would turn out to be the band's most successful line-up.
-In the early 1977, on the 10th anniversary of Cybulski's death, the band started to work on their third studio album, Aktor, based around the previously known musical spectacle.
+In early 1977, on the 10th anniversary of Cybulski's death, the band started to work on their third studio album, Aktor, based around the previously known musical spectacle.
 2 Plus 1 toured with that repertoire not only in Poland, but also in East Germany and Czechoslovakia, where the album was released as Herec.
 In the same year, 2 Plus 1 released another single in West Germany, which featured the songs "Ring Me Up" and "Free Me".

 In 1978, the band recorded Teatr na drodze, an album embracing their pre-Aktor accessible pop-folk style.
 It is this album that features one of 2 Plus 1's biggest hits, "Windą do nieba", which went on to become an evergreen.
 Other notable songs on the LP included "Ding-Dong", "Romanse za grosz" and "Ballada łomżyńska", the latter with a contribution from the legendary Polish musician Czesław Niemen.
 In the summer, 2 Plus 1 went to Cuba, where they performed "La Habana mi amor" and taped a TV special.
 At the Sopot Festival, the band won an award for "Windą do nieba" and "Ding-dong".
 That same year, they released a new single "Taksówka nr 5", which was another success.
 In March 1979, 2 Plus 1 visited Cuba again, where they successfully toured for two weeks.
 Their double A-side single, featuring the songs "Margarita" and "La Habana mi amor", was the first record by a Polish artist ever released in Cuba.
 Meanwhile, in Poland, 2 Plus 1 released their fifth studio album, Irlandzki tancerz.
 The LP was inspired by Irish folk music and contained Polish translations of thirteen old Irish ballads.
 The album received highly favourable reviews and was another major seller in 2 Plus 1's career.
 A promotional musical film of the same name was shown on television in May 1979.